ustream/api-docs/_posts/android/0.6.0/README.md

 ### Step 3: Explore the SDK package

-The provided zip archive contains the sample Android application project for Ustream Player SDK for Android.
+The provided zip archive contains the sample Android application project for IBM Video Streaming Player SDK for Android.
 The sample application uses the Player SDK as an AAR file found in the `/libs` folder in the archive.

 ### Step 4: Create (or open) your project

-Open the project that you would like to integrate the Ustream Player SDK in.
+Open the project that you would like to integrate the IBM Video Streaming Player SDK in.

 ### Step 5: Add the SDK to the project